Brahmin95/LegacyComLogger/docs/wiki.md

     public void FulfillOrder(int orderId)
     {
-        // Use the framework's tracer to capture this method as a single transaction.
+        // Use the framework's tracer to create a SCOPE for this operation.
         LogManager.Tracer.Trace("FulfillOrder", TxType.Process, () =>
         {
+            // All logs inside this lambda are automatically part of the trace.
             _log.Info("Fulfilling order {OrderId}", orderId);

-            // To create a child span, you simply nest another Trace call.
             LogManager.Tracer.Trace("NotifyShippingDept", TxType.Process, () =>
             {
                 _log.Debug("Calling shipping department API for order {OrderId}", orderId);